dchudz/seerun/README.md

 Test coverage is 100%, except a bunch of `pragma: no cover`s.
 The philosophy is that everything should either be covered or explicitly say it's not coveraged.
 (The uncovered stuff is either plausibly not worth the trouble, or much more embarrassingly, because I copied code I don't understand.)

+## TODO

+- better documentation
+- put some stuff at the top of the output saying what you're looking at (what file was tracked, what code was run)
+- specify module as "some.module.submodule" instead of the path
+- docstrings everywhere
+- group stuff with the same stacktrace
+- combine with coverage so we know where to even look for anything
+- can we distinguish "we don't track this *kind* of thing" from "we didn't track this particular one"
+- make it not obscenely slow